arctangent-nhsuk/the-way-we-work/the-way-we-work.md

 #### 3.2.1 20% Time

-What this is:

-Why we do this:

-How we do this:
+20% Time is a reserved proportion of time to be used by developers to complete their own personal objectives.

+We agreed this arrangement with delivery managers because we feel it is important to set aside time for professional development and because we recognise that developers can make valuable contributions to a product which might otherwise be neglected due to the difficulty in measuring relative value against user-facing functionality.

-This work will be carried out within a delivery team.
+20% Time work will be carried out within a delivery team.

 - agree and document your personal objectives as part of the quarterly objective setting cycle
 - spend one day each week working on your personal objectives